dnutiu/NucuCar/Readme.md

 The repository consists on several modules written in C# and an Android application written in Java.

-Communication between the Raspberry and the Android application is done via [gRPC](https://grpc.io/).
+Communication between the Raspberry and the Android application is done via the telemetry publishers.

 **The project is still undergoing development and it's not production ready.**